 Research Your Amazon Product Ideas

-After you’ve gone through the Alibaba Categories and Storefronts, Niche Discovery Method, and 10 Ideas Each Day exercises, you should have a list of potential product ideas.
-Now, you’ll want to do some extensive researching to determine which products will make the most sense for you and your Amazon business.
+After you’ve gone through these exercises, you should have a list of potential product ideas.
+Now, you’ll want to do some extensive research to determine which products will make the most sense for you and your Amazon business.

 To understand whether or not a product market has potential, you’ll want to take many factors into consideration.
 These include, but are not limited to: average monthly sales across the market, possible monthly sales if you were to source this product, the sales/review ratio, sales trends, price and review count trends, the best selling period, and the number of reviews needed to sell well.

-Sounds like a lot of research right?
+Sounds like a lot of research?
 Well, it is.
-We won’t downplay it.
 It is crucial to do your research and understand a market before jumping in.
 If you go in blind, you’ll likely be blindsided and unsuccessful.
 But, if you know what you’re getting yourself into, you’ll set yourself up for success.

-Luckily, Market Intelligence conveniently places all of the necessary information you need at your fingertips.
-You’ll understand where the market has been, where it’s at today, and where it’s headed in the future.
-You’ll recognize potential downfalls, trends, and crucial data.
-After looking through the market’s information on Market Intelligence, you’ll be confident in your decision to source or walk away from that product.
+Luckily, Market Intelligence conveniently places all of the necessary information at your fingertips.
+You’ll understand where the market has been, where it’s at today, and where it’s headed.
+Recognition of potential downfalls, trends, and crucial data pays off considerably.
+After looking through Market Intelligence, you’ll be confident in your decision to source or walk away from that product.